deb-intel/InnerSourceDeb/contributing/index_contrib.rst

 Community
 #########

+# This page is currently not in use.

 Join the InnerSource community inside Intel!
 Help us improve BKMS.

 * Use a :ref:`fork-and-clone method <github_fork_clone>` to submit PRs.